 Hello DAA sports families,

-We know this is difficult for our athletes, but it is in the best interest of our volunteers, players, coaches, officials, families and our entire Doylestown community.
+We know it's difficult for our athletes, and we hope the volunteers, players, coaches, officials, families and our entire Doylestown community remains safe and healthy.

 The most meaningful achievements in Life are defined by how well we succeed with others and how we handle adversity.
 Adversity helps build character and helps develop leaders.
 Spectator, parent, coach, and athlete, everyone has a role to play.
 Let's use the skills learned on the playing field to work together as a team as we go through these unexpected difficulties.